What Size Heat Pump? (and lots more besides!)

 But because the properties are the same age, both could be given the same ACH rating.

-This would give a ‘best case’ reading.
+But this would give a ‘best case’ reading.
 So with all doors, windows and extractors closed.
 So not quite real life.
 People come and go in houses, open doors and windows, use extractors etc. So the ACH setting used in your heat loss calculation needs to be based on the real world.

 At the other end of the spectrum, the default ACH settings in the MCS room by room calculator spreadsheet are very much at the worst case, assuming zero work on sealing up draughts.

 The engineer completing your heat loss survey needs to make a judgement call on your property based on the information you can provide.
+Again, using their experience.

 So as you can imagine, with lots of guesstimates around building materials and air changes, there are challenges with the room by room method.